-Outdoor Learning Centre - set up to raise funds for the new Centre to be built on campus to expand provision for students and external visitors.
+Outdoor Learning Centre - set up to raise funds for the new Centre on campus to expand provision for students and external visitors.

 Key Worker Accommodation - set up to raise funds to build new staff living quarters on site.

 FT Hall - funds raised for the renovation of the Florence Treloar Hall.